 You can develop your eye by going to vintage and antique stores and looking at what they are selling.
 It will familiarize you with the sort of merchandise that is selling and the prices that they can get.
 Offer to take care of a friend's estate or moving sale.
 If there are antiques/collectibles, they can make much more money by using you, rather than another estate handler, as the broker, who would probably charge more for their services.

 Another friend specializes in boat-related hardware and articles.
 He also finds small boats and paints them/fixes them up for resale.
 He sells them at yard sales and at a local boater's swap meet.
 As rent is the prime expense in any business, try to find free outlets (or very inexpensive), such as the yard sale or the boater's swap meet.
+(But remember that the prices you can get at a yard sale are not those you could charge at, say, an antique or collectible sale.
+That is, they would be much lower.
+But you can also sell little things or things with slight damage for lower prices.)

 In the experience of my eBay shop friends, they find that the people out there want perfect items and are willing to pay for them.
 Take good pictures of them!
 There is also the matter of shipping, which has to be factored it.
 Shipping materials themselves can be very expensive, so they try to find re-cycled bubble wrap and so on, as much as possible to hold costs down.
 You can also use recycled padded bags, and even the brown paper from grocery bags (turned inside out), and clean recycled boxes.